3. Coursework, Grading, and Academic Standing

-End of the probationary period and dismissal.
-At the end of academic probation, and upon the recommendation of the graduate chair and the consent of the Graduate School, a student may either be removed from probation or dismissed from the program.
+At the end of a probationary period, and upon the recommendation of the graduate chair and with the consent of the Graduate School, a student may be dismissed from the program.
 The decision to dismiss a student must be made by a faculty group of at least three persons to include, for example, the department chair (or the chair’s designee), the graduate chair, and the advisor; the graduate committee of the program; or another committee constituted of faculty.
 The graduate chair must notify Rackham OARD of a recommendation for dismissal.

-Students must be notified of options to appeal academic probation or dismissal.
+The program must inform a student of options to appeal a decision of academic dismissal.
 The program should constitute a separate committee of review to consider appeals.
 Students may use the Graduate School’s Academic Dispute Resolution process only for procedural issues of fair and equal treatment under the policy of the program, and not to appeal the academic reasons for the decision.